Sopel97/chess_pos_db/README.md

 # chess_pos_db

-chess_pos_db is an opensource software aiming to provide a high performance database service for aggregation of chess position data.
-The goal is easy to use and integrate interprocess communication protocol, high creation and querying performance, and minimal storage overhead.
+chess_pos_db is a free, opensource software aiming to provide a high performance database service for aggregation of chess position data from pgn files.
+It provides a simple TCP interface for interprocess communication, a console interface, and an optional windows gui (see below).
+The goal is to achieve high query and creation performance.

 For a Windows GUI see [HERE](https://github.com/Sopel97/chess_pos_db_gui).
 It also contains setup instructions.

 Notable features:

 - Creation of a position database from pgn files.
-Aggregated data:
+Data being agreggated:

     - Win count from a given position
     - Draw count from a given position